 By: Zachary S. Kester, J.D., LL.M, CFRM Charitable Allies

 Still unclear and fretting over whether your charity serves a charitable class?
+Wondering what is a charitable class?
 Do not worry, you are not alone in this concern.
 It is a common issue among non-profit organizations and identifying a charitable class is paramount for those seeking to qualify as a 501(c)(3) organization.
 Some organizations may worry that its targeted population is simply too small.
 Others may not fully understand the IRS’s ostensibly rigid requirements Yet, sometimes ensuring that a charitable class is being served can morph into a difficult and burdensome exercise.
 However, by knowing the following key concepts of nonprofit law regarding serving a charitable class and adopting a few ways to ensure compliance, a tax-exempt nonprofit organization can avoid most, if not all risk, associated with this area of nonprofit operation.

 Generally, a charitable class is the group of people or other defined group, such as the homeless or indigent population, endangered animals, or wildlife habitats, that can properly receive assistance or programming from charitable organizations.
 In this context, properly means that the class being served by the organization needs goods, services, or funds provided in a way that fits within a charitable purpose as laid out in the Internal Revenue Code § 501(c)(3), i.e. “for religious, charitable, scientific, testing for public safety, literary, or educational purposes, or to foster national or international amateur sports competition… or for the prevention of cruelty to children or animals.”
 According to the IRS, a charitable class must be sufficiently large or indefinite so that aiding them benefits the whole community.
 Members of a charitable class can range from a person deemed indigent and in need of public housing to a prisoner or parolee needing rehabilitation services to a person suffering from a recent disaster and is in need of temporary food, water, and shelter to endangered animals.
 Additionally, other potential charitable classes include veterans, elderly individuals, physically or mentally handicapped, talented and/or gifted individuals, families of people killed in the line of duty, the poor, the distressed, and even other charitable organizations.
 In the end, you must ensure that you are serving a “charitable class” or you will not be given tax-exempt status under 501(c)(3).